Updates for Fall 2021 Students

 Clean and Disinfect

-Areas that have been documented as being exposed to a person confirmed to have had COVID 19 will be quarantined for at least 24 hours per CDC guidelines.
-If possible, a longer quarantine period of up to 72 hours or longer will be used before the disinfecting process begins.
-Signs will be placed on all entrance doors, and all perimeter spaces will be locked.
-After the quarantine period is completed, custodial staff, using appropriate PPE will disinfect commonly used hard surfaces.
+Areas that have been documented as being exposed to a person confirmed to have had COVID 19 will be cleaned and sanitized per CDC guidelines.
+Custodial staff, using appropriate PPE will disinfect commonly used hard surfaces.
 HVAC systems will bring in maximum outside air to flush the building/spaces.
 Once disinfecting has been completed, custodial staff will complete a deep cleaning of the spaces.

 A Shared Responsibility